-This Section of the Code is a simple reporting requirement regarding notification to fiscal and legislative leadership about the sale of bonds, and its violation by Treasurer Loftis is part of a larger narrative that only recently emerged, following his unilateral decision almost a year ago to stop offering long-term debt of the state without notifying the Subcommittee, SFAA, the General discrepancies between SCEIS and the banks, and promote timely resolution of exceptions.
+This Section of the Code is a simple reporting requirement regarding notification to fiscal and legislative leadership about the sale of bonds, and its violation by Treasurer Loftis is part of a larger narrative that only recently emerged, following his unilateral decision almost a year ago to stop offering long-term debt of the state without notifying the Subcommittee, SFAA, the General Assembly or its standing financial committees.
+The Subcommittee finds that the Treasurer did not issue the report as described in 11-5-220 and cites other related violations later in this portion of the Subcommittee report.